varioous/Trello-Tasklist/README.md

 - Publish on localhost or web server

 ##Usage
 Just call the url in the web browser (e.q. localhost/trello/index.html).
-On first request you have to grant right to access your trello data (AdBlock is blocking this window).
+On first request you have to grant the tool access to your Trello data (AdBlock is blocking this window).

 ##History